 Just as there are stark disparities in the overall County in terms of overcrowding, the same can be said for the unincorporated as well.
-In the unincorporated area, shown in Figure F-43, the level of overcrowding is most prominent in a few census tracts in Ashland and Cherryland, with little to no overcrowding in Castro Valley, Fairview, and San Lorenzo.
+In the unincorporated area, shown in Figure F-45, the level of overcrowding is most prominent in a few census tracts in Ashland and Cherryland, with little to no overcrowding in Castro Valley, Fairview, and San Lorenzo.
 One census tract that appears to be most impacted is tract 4339 which is located in Ashland, where many older large apartment complexes are located.
 In that tract 81.5% of the units are rentals, and nearly 25% of the units are defined as overcrowded.
-This is described in Table F-14.
+This is described in Table F-17.
+The Environmental Justice Element also reiterates this and describes overcrowding in Unincorporated Alameda County as it relates to Priority Communities and explains that overcrowded housing is quite common in the Priority Communities.
+Four of the five Priority Communities exceed the County average of 5 percent overcrowded households - Ashland (10.9%), Cherryland (11.9%), Hayward Acres (15.3%), and San Lorenzo (8.4%).
+Only Castro Valley Priority Community falls just below 5 percent, at 4.6%.